jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 ## Forking a Repository - Open Source ##

-Once a project is made public other developers in the open source community may want to make changes to the repository.
-This can be done by forking a repository.
+Once a project is made public other developers in the open source community may want to make changes to the repository, but do not have write permissions to the project.
+Users with no write permission can propose changes by forking the repository.
 Forking is a unique way of making a copy of a repository and saving it on your personal GitHub profile.
 Sometimes forking can be used as a way to take someone else's project and begin your own.